valora-inc/nft-list/README.md

 # nft-list

 A curated list of NFT contracts.
-Valora identifies contracts in this list to its users.
+Valora attempts to automatically discover ERC-721 contracts, however, there are cases where a project should consider adding to this list.
+See [Adding new ERC-721 contracts](./docs/adding-new-erc721-contracts.md) for more details.

 ## Developing